 Cryptomania is sweeping the world?
 But what are courts saying about it?
 How about administrative agencies?
 Is it actually a currency?
 Updated bi-annually.

 Encyclopedias and other reference materials are dead.
 Wikipedia reigns supreme.
 Everyone relies on it.
 But what about courts?

 Think you’re anonymous online because you’re in incognito mode?
 Think again.
 This is a guide outlining how people really cover their tracks online.

 Back in 2014, a Twitter exchange with Judge Dillard prompted an article on AboveTheLaw discussing the reliability of Wikipedia as a resource.[ref]I would be remiss not to mention that in a bit of I-see-what-you-did-there, shortly after our Twitter exchange and my...

 This is Part IX of the ongoing coverage of Assault With A Deadly Twitter.
 Previous entries: Can You Sue Someone For A Tweet That Induces Epilepsy?
 (Part I) Can Kurt Eichenwald Get Pre-suit Discovery From Twitter?
 (Part II) Can You Assault With A Tweet?
 (Part III)...

 I’m sitting in another airport.
 They blur together after a while.
 Glass and steel and advertisements.
 Windswept arcologies of a future that never was.
 Nashville, Chicago, Atlanta.
-I’m currently somewhere over East Coast on my way to Boston.
-Sitting outside a gate, a...
+I’m currently somewhere over the East Coast on my way to Boston.
+Sitting outside a gate,...

 I've been pretty vocal lately that I think Facebook is bad, and should feel bad about itself.
 I took the app off my phone over a year ago.
 The amount of tracking that goes on through it is insane.
 Great @WIRED piece on the internal machinations of Facebook.
 Takeaway:...